HomeSmartMesh/homesmartmesh.github.io/content/protocols/thread/readme.md

 # Build with Matter Node
 As the `Matter Protocol` can run over `Thread`, it is possible to connect Matter applications.

-<Button href="/docs/frameworks/matter/">More about Project Matter</Button>
+:button[]{link="/docs/frameworks/matter/" label="More about Project Matter"}

 # Command Line Interface

-<Button href="https://github.com/openthread/openthread/blob/main/src/cli/README.md#openthread-cli-reference">Openthread CLI Reference</Button>
+:button[]{link="https://github.com/openthread/openthread/blob/main/src/cli/README.md#openthread-cli-reference" label="Openthread CLI Reference"}

 ## cli on border router
 in this case the dongle is flashed with ot-rcp.hex not with ot-cli.hex